STEP-IT-Academy/WCF_Basics/README.md

-# Write a SOA application that implements chat
+# Write a SOA application that implements the TIC-TAC-toe game.
+#### Players – the two users who connected first, the other users are observers.
+#### The WCF service must be created as a class library with a duplex contract.
+Service operation:
+1. connecting a player;
+2. disconnection of the player;
+3. attempted move (returns false if the move is not possible);
+4. sending a move.
+#### The callback contract must contain an operation to display the client's progress.
+#### To host the created service create a Windows service.
-#### The server part of the application must be a WCF service implemented as a dll hosted in the Windows service.
+#### Implement the client application as a Windows Forms or WPF project.
-#### The client must be either a WindowsForms application or a WPF application.
-Of course, the client must communicate with the service in duplex mode.
-Starting each client should lead to the creation of a session, within the boundaries of which this client will communicate with the server part.
-The chat should implement both the "General" chat feature and the ability of clients to communicate in "one-on-one" mode.
-#### Each client should display a list of all active participants.
-The service should notify all active clients when each client joins the chat and exits the chat.
+#### Provide for the continuation of the game if one of the players is disabled.